SimpoLab/mailserver/README.md

 DomainKeys Identified Mail (DKIM) is a method for authentication of hosts that can send mail under a certain domain.
 Basically, a service in the sender host digitally signs the outgoing message with a private key, then the receiver decrypts the signature by using the public key specified on the DKIM DNS record of the sending domain.
 We then need to set up a DKIM DNS record for our domain and a DKIM service on our sending host.

 #### DKIM service
 The DKIM service we'll set up on our host is an OpenDKIM service.
-We'll need a couple of tweaks in the configuration file `/etc/opendkim/opendkim.conf` (see `opendkim(8)`):
+We'll need a couple of tweaks in the configuration file `/etc/opendkim/opendkim.conf` (you may copy the template from `/usr/share/doc/opendkim/opendkim.conf.sample`) (see `opendkim(8)`):
 ```conf
 Canonicalization	relaxed/simple
 Domain			domain.tld